For all the power and versatility that digital devices provide, there's nothing like sitting down with a good book.

 42. Print Matters: The Cutting Edge of Print – Viction:ary

 In an attempt to examine the cutting edge of printmaking, this book brings together an amalgam of print designs that have gone beyond pure digital printing.
-Through more than 110 samples of recent graphic identities, packaging, communications and book designs, it offers a professional look into the use of varnish, foil-stamping, die-cut, thermal prints, technical folds, and many more, with design specifications.
+Through more than 110 samples of new graphic identities, packaging, communications and book designs, it offers a professional look into the use of varnish, foil-stamping, die-cut, thermal prints, technical folds, and many more, with design specifications.

 43. The History of Graphic Design Vol 1